roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7249/quick-start-guide/connecting-to-ttn.md

   caption="Gateway successfully connected to The Things Network (TTN)" />

-:::tip Note:
+:::tip 📝 NOTE
-:pencil: By default, the Gateway is set to connect to TTN.
+By default, the Gateway is set to connect to TTN.
 For detailed information about advanced configuration options refer to the [LoRaWAN® Gateway Configuration](../web-management-platform/lorawan-gateway-configuration.html#_1-lora®-packet-forwarder) section.
 :::